Last Updated on 18 February 2026 by Cycloscope

 Weather and best times to visit Bali for a bicycle trip

-Bali is located very close to the equator, therefore you can expect an average year-round temperature of around 30°C, with a humidity level of about 85%.
 Bali’s central mountain area is cooler and also rainier than the coastal areas.
-Temperatures can drop to 15 degrees in certain areas higher up near the volcanoes, like Kintamani.
+Temperatures can drop to 15 degrees in certain areas, especially higher up near the volcanoes, such as Kintamani.

-The dry season is between April and September, Bali is busier during this period and sunny skies are good for enjoying the beaches but not the best cycling weather here.
-The rainy season is from October to March, with fewer tourists around but the full rainy season can have an average downpour rate that could put your spirit down.
+The rainy season is from October to March, with fewer tourists around, but the full rainy season can have an average downpour rate that could put your spirit down.

 Wi-Fi and Connectivity

-Wi-Fi is available in most (if not all) guesthouses in major tourist towns like Ubud or Amed.
-Overall is very uncommon to find accommodation that doesn’t provide wifi, even the more basic have it.
-Bigger restaurants also have Wi-Fi while minor eateries (warung) often do not.
+Overall, it is very uncommon to find accommodation that doesn’t provide wifi, even the more basic ones have it.
+Bigger restaurants also have Wi-Fi, while minor eateries (warung) often do not.

-Indonesian SIM cards are easy to purchase, can be found literally everywhere, and are among the cheapest in the whole South East Asia.
+Indonesian SIM cards are easy to purchase, can be found literally everywhere, and are among the cheapest in the whole Southeast Asia.

 Language

-Like each island in Indonesia, Bali has its local language, indeed more than one.
-There are different ways to communicate between the cast and clan members.
 Balinese society has deep feudal roots and in many ways even today it’s still “quasi-feudal”, some social protocols of the times of the kings are still in place.
-Most Balinese belong to the Sudra caste (anak jaba, outsiders) and speak the common Balinese language among themselves.

-Bahasa Indonesia, the Indonesian national language, is of course spoken almost universally, so learning a few words will make you appear nicer.
+Bahasa Indonesia, the Indonesian national language, is, of course, spoken almost universally, so learning a few words will make you appear nicer.
 Indonesian is one of the easiest languages in the world.

 English is more common here than anywhere else in the country, although don’t expect everyone to speak or understand it.
-In tourist places, of course, that is very common, but outside them try first with very basic phrases and speak slowly.
+In tourist places, of course, that is very common, but outside them, try first with very basic phrases and speak slowly.

 Scams and Safety

-Drugs are very common in Bali but keep in mind that Indonesian laws contemplate the death penalty for drug crimes.
+Drugs are very common in Bali, but keep in mind that Indonesian laws contemplate the death penalty for drug crimes.

 Our Bikepacking Trip in Bali